 If you do not know yet, China is a country where censorship is strong.
 It will be difficult for you to be able to use the different sites or social networks that we usually use.
 This censorship has allowed Chinese companies to develop their own universe and to offer adequate offers to their consumer.

-In this market, three large companies called BATs generate the majority of turnover and can be considered as equivalence of GAFAs in Western countries.
+In this market, three large companies called BATs generate the majority of turnover and can be considered as an equivalence of GAFAs in Western countries.
 These actors are digital ecosystems and e-commerce involved in distinct and competing markets at a time.
-Baidu whose main activity is research, Alibaba, an e-commerce platform and Tencent, a platform for games and instant messaging.
+Baidu whose main activity is research, Alibaba, an e-commerce platform, and Tencent, a platform for games and instant messaging.

 However, the Chinese Internet market still has diverse development opportunities.
 Indeed, China already has 721 million Internet users, while part of the population does not yet have access to the network.
 The BATs together, represent 1.8 billion users.
 These growth opportunities make it a highly competitive market, where a large number of players are trying to attract as many Internet users as possible on their platforms.